samanthakocher/samanthakocher.github.io/essays/reflectOnSoftwareEngineering.md

   <img width="500px" class="rounded float-center pe-4" src="../img/softwareEngineeringRealm/coding-standards.jpeg">
 </p>

-Although coding is still somewhat similar to software engineering, universal coding tips like coding standards can go a long way in the technology industry.
+Although coding is still somewhat similar to software engineering, universal coding practices like coding standards can go a long way in the technology industry.
 Not only is knowing what coding standards are useful, but being able to put them into practice, make them a habit, and surprise everyone when your code is highly organized, efficient, and consistent is a flex everyone should want.

 Learning about coding standards could also get someone used to being clean and even outside of the coding world.
 Knowing about a process that keeps things efficient could influence and inspire for one to create similar processes for other life tasks.
 For example, when taking notes for a class, we can have note standards where like coding standards, it allows for all of the notes to be clean, consistent, organized, and easy to follow even when it isn't yours.
 Naming conventions in coding standards could replicate setting up for the chapter, section, titles, subsections, etc. the same.
 Color-coding notes could also be a considered a note standard because to make color-coding work most efficiently, it's best if the colors and what they are related to stay consistent throughout all of the notes so there is not confusion.